Table of Contents

 - Stay in contact with your real estate agent and lender.

 - Return phone calls and complete documents promptly.

 - Contact your agent or attorney at least once or twice a week.

 - Verify with your lender that the mortgage funding steps have reached completion

-- Do a final walk-through of the home with your real estate agent.
+- Do a final walk-through of the home with your real estate buyer’s agent.

-- Prior to closing, confirm with your attorney, home insurance official, and lender that the settlement statement, certified funds, and evidence of insurance are in place
+- Before closing, confirm with your attorney, home insurance official, and lender that the settlement statement, certified funds, and evidence of insurance are in place.

 Your dream home awaits its new owners.
+Hire a reputable New York City moving company to help you move into your new apartment.
 Congratulations!
-You can move into your new home.